haadiyeah/ReactJS-Blogging-App/README.md

 ### Login and Signup
 - Users can create accounts by providing email, username, and password.
-- Existing users can log in securely.
+- Existing users can log in securely through the Login feature.
 ![Login_Signup_Forms](image.png)

 ### Create Blogs with special "Generate Content" feature